Pastoral Care at Oulder Hill

 We understand that transition from Primary school can be a very anxious time for both students and parents.
 New students are usually placed in a tutor group with some friends and the Form Tutor stays with them throughout a Key Stage.
 The school promotes a strong three-way partnership between parents, students and staff as we feel this is crucial to a student’s development.
 Parents are invited to take an active part in their child’s learning.
 For more information on Transition, please see the Starting at Oulder Hill page of our website in the Students section.

 Supporting the Form Tutors is a Year Manager who will care for your child throughout their five years at Oulder Hill.
 These are non-teaching members of staff who are available to see students at all times of the day.
-They are supported by Pastoral Managers (dedicated to Safeguarding Students) and Assistant Headteachers who are assigned to each year group.
+They are supported by Child Welfare Officers and Assistant Headteachers who are assigned to each year group / key stage.
 The pastoral staff have forged strong links with a variety of outside agencies to support our students.
 In addition, Learning and Progress Directors (LPDs) who are teaching members of staff oversee the learning and progress of your child.
 An LPD will remain with your child’s year group throughout their school life and will work to ensure that your child is meeting their target grades in all subjects and achieving their potential.

 The school does not tolerate bullying or racism and has strong anti-bullying and anti-racism policies which are signed by all members of the school community.
 The school has a group of Peer Mentors who are fully trained in helping other students with bullying and friendship issues.